joelsernamoreno/EvilCrowCable-Wind/README.md

 * SV_SE
 * SI_SI

 You can change the keyboard layout in real time from the web panel.

+Additionally, you can use WinPrint and WinPrintLine if you do not know the layout of the victim computer (Windows only).
+**Example:** WinPrintLine Hello World!@#/()-:,;0123456789

 **NOTE:**